mbahenryemeka/photolabs-starter/README.md

 # react-photolabs
-The PhotoLabs project for the Web Development React course programming.
+The PhotoLabs project was a key part of my Web Development React course programming.
+Through this project, I applied my knowledge of React to build a dynamic and interactive photo gallery application.
+It allowed me to put into practice concepts like state management, props, and hooks (useState, useEffect), making the learning process hands-on and engaging.
+Completing this project has given me a solid understanding of how React works in real-world scenarios.

 # Photolabs
 !["The front page of the photolab app"] (https://github.com/mbahenryemeka/photolabs-starter/blob/main/docs/photoLab1_homePage.png?raw=true),